ga-dc/wdi7_quiz10/readme.md

 @artist.save!
 ```

-> @artist.save! with throw a fatal error if a validation fails. @artist.save won't give you an error message if it fails.
+> @artist.save! will throw a fatal error if a validation fails. @artist.save won't give you an error message at all if it fails.

 ## Question 10